The page below is from the manual of PRTG, our quick-to-install and easy-to-use network monitoring software

 - Changed Geo Maps Provider: When you update to the current PRTG version, the provider for geographical maps will automatically be switched from Google Maps to MapQuest (using Open Street Map data).

-- Windows 2000 Not Supported: Since PRTG 7 we do not officially support Windows 2000 systems any more.
-This means, PRTG cannot be installed on systems running Windows 2000, and you cannot officially monitor Windows 2000 systems (for example, via WMI).
-However, if you could successfully monitor your Windows 2000 systems with PRTG 9, this might actually not be possible any more with the current PRTG version.
+- Windows 2000 Not Supported: Since PRTG 7 we do not officially support Windows 2000 systems anymore.
+This means that PRTG cannot be installed on systems running Windows 2000, and you cannot officially monitor Windows 2000 systems (for example, via WMI).
+However, if you could successfully monitor your Windows 2000 systems with PRTG 9, this might actually not be possible anymore with the current PRTG version.
 Especially the WMI Service Sensor will show an error message when monitoring Windows 2000 systems under the current PRTG version.
-For a work around, please see the More section below.
+For a workaround, please see the More section below.

 If you use PRTG 7 or 8 now, you have to update PRTG to intermediate versions first to ensure all data is carried over correctly.
 You cannot update to PRTG 15 or later directly from PRTG 7 or 8!